uknweb/tastelens/README.md

 ## Demo Purpose

-This is a concept validation demo built for Doji pitch to demonstrate how taste-powered analysis can enhance virtual try-on experiences.
+This is a concept validation demo built to demonstrate how taste-powered analysis can enhance virtual try-on experiences.
 It's not a full product but a polished proof-of-concept.

 ## License

-MIT